JeringTech/KeyValueStore/ReadMe.md

 We suggest avoiding mutable object types as key types.

 ### Concurrency
-`MixedStorageKVStore.UpsertAsync`, `MixedStorageKVStore.DeleteAsync` and `MixedStorageKVStore.ReadAsync` are thread-safe.
+You can use `MixedStorageKVStore.UpsertAsync`, `MixedStorageKVStore.DeleteAsync` and `MixedStorageKVStore.ReadAsync` in multi-threaded
-Example usage in highly concurrent logic:
+situations.
+Some example usage:

 ```csharp
 var mixedStorageKVStore = new MixedStorageKVStore<int, string>();